famone/famone/README.md

 # Hi there, my name is **Cocotin Famzayka** 🤓🤓🤓
-## Front-end developer in webink.studio, PM TL in RUE Beltamozhservice
+## Front-end developer in webink.studio, Front-end in RUE Beltamozhservice
 **Follow me, i usually post interesting projects, where you can find cool features for you)**

 ### Stack: